HKcyberstark/TI_Mod/README.md

 There are various Threat intelligence tools from various security vendors that climb over each other to address the consumer demand for help with the growing number of threats.
 Architecting an advanced threat intelligence product/tool hugely simplify the process of combining and prioritizing alerts from multiple sources, as well as providing a wide variety of additional benefits.
 Opensource feeds are a very good data source in which you can analyse and have the source of feeds that could be of interest to your environment.

+## Use Case

+Elastic stack can be used as an effective security analytics platform when architected efficiently.
+Threat feeds indexed into the elastic can be compared and proceeded with your security data (firewall, IPS/IDS, proxy data) for automatic alerting and visualization when your network traffic is talking with such Indicators of compromise.

+Intel data can be used for comparison and alerting in several ways,Some of them are

+* Method 1 :  Analyse your network traffic with the Threat intel data already stored in elastic before the network traffic being written to elastic.
+* Method 2 :  Get your intel feeds and network data in a separate index, have a watcher alert when the data in the two indices match.

 ## Prerequisites